-- 1 Effective for annual periods beginning on or after 1 January 2021. - 2 Effective for annual periods beginning on or after 1 January 2022. - 3 Effective for business combinations for which the date of acquisition is on or after the beginning of the first annual period beginning on or after 1 January 2022. - 4 Effective for annual periods beginning on or after 1 January 2023. - 5 The amendments shall be applied prospectively to the sale or contribution of assets occurring in annual periods beginning on or after a date to be determined.
+- Effective for annual periods beginning on or after 1 January 2022. - Effective for annual periods beginning on or after 1 January 2023. - Effective for annual periods beginning on or after a date to be determined.

 Further information about those HKFRSs that are expected to be relevant to the Group is as follows: